bartbes/Class-Commons/SPECS.md

 `init` function as initializer when available, if not, it MUST be looked for in the superclass.

+A class SHOULD be considered read-only after having been passed to common.class.
+Implementations MAY ignore any changes after the class has been created.

 Explanation of arguments:

 <dl>